3rekse/3rekse.github.io/pages/sisop/__slides.md

 ## Information technologies have invaded the schools of the earth

-## Guida introduttiva per affrontarle
+## Guida introduttiva sulle tecnologie informatiche

 <Toc columns="2" maxDepth="2" minDepth="2" mode="next" />